 Handheld GPS’ are not just a GPS these days but can come with a large number of extra features that may come in useful in the wilderness.
 Units with these additional features do cost more but in the end, it could be worth it,

-Quite a lot of even low-level handheld GPS units come with a barometric altimeter and compass which is very hand for knowing your elevation, bearing and to be able to predict if the weather may change and get nasty.
+Quite a lot of even low-level handheld GPS units come with a barometric altimeter and compass which is very handy for knowing your elevation, bearing and to be able to predict if the weather may change and get nasty.

 If you love treasure hunts then luckily lots of the GPS’ in this review support geocaching and some even have them pre-loaded.